List of JCP/WCW closed-circuit events and pay-per-view events

 This is a list of all closed-circuit television and pay-per-view events held by World Championship Wrestling (WCW) and its predecessor Jim Crockett Promotions (JCP).

-From 1983–1987, these events aired live on closed-circuit television under the National Wrestling Alliance (NWA) banner.
+From 1983 to 1987, these events aired live on closed-circuit television under the National Wrestling Alliance (NWA) banner.
 Beginning in 1987, the events would air live on pay-per-view television.
 In November 1988, JCP sold its assets to the Turner Broadcasting System, which rebranded the company as World Championship Wrestling; they would later leave the NWA in 1991.
 In 1998 and early 1999, PPV events were promoted using the dual WCW/nWo brands.

 In 2001, the World Wrestling Federation (now known as WWE) purchased the assets of WCW, including the video libraries of all previous NWA and WCW pay-per-views, and the ownership rights of the names of these events.
 To date WWE has only promoted one pay-per-view event using the name of a former WCW PPV, The Great American Bash, from 2004 until 2009.
 In 2012, it was rebooted as a live SmackDown special and in 2020, it was used as a two-week show as part of the NXT brand followed in 2021 by a special episode on one night.
 Also in 2020, the Halloween Havoc event name would be revived, once again as a special episode of NXT.
 In 2017, WWE revived the Starrcade name for a non-televised house show and then would show a portion of the 2018 and 2019 iterations of the event on the WWE Network.
+Both The Great American Bash and Halloween Havoc names would rotate between special episodes and live streaming events as WWE ceased airing NXT pay-per-views from 2022 and has aired solely on the WWE Network and Peacock.

-Beginning in 2014, nearly all NWA and WCW pay-per-view events were made available on the WWE Network.
+Beginning in 2014, nearly all NWA and WCW pay-per-view events were made available on the WWE Network and Peacock.